ONDC-Official/v1.1.0-logs/NowFloats/retail_logs/Flow2/log_report.md

-**/on_search**
-- /message/catalog/bpp~1providers/0/items/0 "@ondc/org/mandatory_reqs_veggies_fruits" is mandatory for "Fruits and Vegetables" category
-- /bpp/providers[0]/locations[0]/gps coordinates must be specified with at least six decimal places of precision.
-- Either one of fixed (range) or split (frequency and times) timings should be provided in /bpp/providers[0]/locations[0]/time
-- location in serviceability construct should be one of the location ids bpp/providers[0]/locations
-- category in serviceability construct should be one of the category ids bpp/providers[0]/items/category_id

 **/select**
-- Item Id e9511f3c-4592-4d7b-b038-ae5b6b1a58e5 does not exist in /on_search
+- /context/action must be equal to constant (select)
+- context.action should be select

 **/on_select**
-- /fulfillments[0]/@ondc/org/TAT (O2D) in /on_select can't be smaller than @ondc/org/time_ship (O2S) in /on_search
+- Timestamp for /select api cannot be greater than or equal to /on_select api
-- item with id: e9511f3c-4592-4d7b-b038-ae5b6b1a58e5 is not present in /on_search
+- provider.id mismatches in /on_search and /on_select

 **/init**
+- /context/action must be equal to constant (init)
 - /message/order/billing/address must have required property 'building'
 - /message/order/fulfillments/0/end/location/address/building must NOT have fewer than 3 characters
 - /message/order/fulfillments/0/end/location/address/locality must NOT have fewer than 3 characters
+- context.action should be init
+- Provider Id mismatches in /select and /init
+- Provider.locations[0].id mismatches in /select and /init
 - billing/created_at should match context.timestamp
 - billing/updated_at should match context.timestamp
 - address.building should be more than 3 chars